Jonathan2251/lbt/source/lib.rst

   compiler-rt/lib/sanitizer_common/sanitizer_printf.cpp to
   lbt/exlbt/input/sanitizer_printf.cpp.

-- Next step is to porting these dependent functions from newlib/libm.
+- These dependent functions from has bee ported from newlib/libm.

 Web of newlib is here [#newlib]_ and newlib/libm here [#newlib-libm]_ .